dpwoert/magic-circle/readme.md

 ## Features

 **🎛 Custom controls** Enables you to play around with variables.
 All controls are configurable and adaptable to play nicely with most data sources.
+Out of the box it comes with a good set of versatile controls for numbers, strings, booleans, functions and colours.

 **👁‍🗨 Layers** Layers are used to organise all these controls.
 This can, for example, mimic the 'scene graph'.